thomasdeneux/spikes/README.md

 _MLspike_ is an algorithm to reconstruct neuronal spiking activity from noisy calcium recordings.
 Its description and benchmarking can be found in [(Deneux et al. 2016)](http://www.nature.com/articles/ncomms12190).

+### Installation

+_MLspike_ toolbox needs also the _brick_ toolbox as a dependency (which is a set of useful generalist functions).
+Add the two _MLspike_ and _brick_ folder to the Matlab path, but not their sub-folders.

 ### Documentation

 Main functions are: